-Investors can directly fund affordable housing projects for lower-income families and the homeless, by purchasing sustainable and green bonds.
+Discover how investors can fund affordable housing projects for lower-income families and the homeless through green bonds, from Morgan Stanley experts.

 Imagine a market where you could choose a particular environmental or social investment, just like any other market security.
 As improbable as that sounds, there’s a corner of the U.S. municipal bond market where investors can do that, at least when it comes to tackling homelessness and the affordable housing crisis in big cities.